Brian Crowley

-Brian Donal Crowley (born 4 March 1964) is an Irish former Fianna Fáil politician who served as a Member of the European Parliament (MEP) for the South constituency from 1994 to 2019.
+Brian Crowley (4 March 1964 – 23 January 2026) was an Irish Fianna Fáil politician who served as a Member of the European Parliament (MEP) for the Munster and South constituencies from 1994 to 2019.
 He served as a Senator from 1993 to 1994, after being nominated by the Taoiseach.

-Early and personal life
+Background

 Crowley was born in Blackrock, Dublin in 1964, but was raised in Bandon, County Cork, where he attended Hamilton High School.
-He received a diploma in law in 1993 from University College Cork.
+He received a diploma in law in 1993 from University College Cork (UCC).
 His father, Flor Crowley, served as a TD for various Cork constituencies for most of the period between the 1965 general election and the February 1982 election.

-Crowley is a wheelchair-user as a result of an accident at age 16.
+Crowley was a wheelchair-user as a result of an accident at age 16.